Arm Lift Body Contouring

 - Possible need for revisional surgery.

-These risks and others will be fully discussed prior to your consent.
-It is important that you address all of your questions directly with your plastic surgeon.
+Arm lift risks will be fully discussed prior to your consent.
+It's important that you address all of your concerns about risks with your plastic surgeon.
 You will be asked to sign consent forms to ensure that you fully understand the procedure.

 Preparing for an Arm Lift